divyanshbhatt527/CodingNinjas_Solutions/README.md

 # CodingNinjas_Solutions_in_Python
-This repository contains solutions to Coding Ninjas practice questions in python.
-(Basic intro to DSA)
+This repository contains solutions to Coding Ninjas practice questions in python. ('Basic intro to Python' to 'DSA in Python')

  Contents : Milestone_1 (Pattern-1)